-- 2. Ask participants to discuss answers as a group and to add other interesting changes of the childs body as he/she moves into teenage years? - What visual physical changes they see in boys and girls between 10 and 16 years old? - What changes happen by age 16 that they can't see?
+- 2. Ask participants to discuss changes in physical appearance they see in boys and girls during puberty. - What visual physical changes they see in boys and girls between 10 and 16 years old? - What changes happen by age 16 that they can't see?
 (For example: voice, emotions, wet dreams, menstruation).